Kuroraiun/my-mkdocs-site/docs/en/02-dev/mkdocs/operations/confirm-css.md

-# Confirm the CSS file is loaded in the browser
+# Confirm the CSS file is loaded

 Type the CSS file path into the address bar: